Bures-Wasserstein geometry for positive-definite Hermitian matrices and their trace-one subset: Conclusion

 \subsubsection{\textit{Further questions}}

-The geometrical structure derived in this paper lives on the space of positive definite matrices.
-In quantum information, the larger set allowing for eigenvalues to be zero is studied.
-It would be interesting to investigate whether the argument to obtain this geometrical structure can be generalised to the set of postive semi-definite matrices. \\
+The geometrical structure derived in this paper lives on the space of positive-definite matrices.
+In quantum information, the larger set of positive semi-definite matrices is studied.
+It would be interesting to investigate whether the argument to obtain this geometrical structure can be generalised to this set. \\

 The Talagrand inequality in its original form \cite{talagrand} gives a bound on the 2-Wasserstein distance between two Gaussian distributions in terms of their relative entropy: